analyticascent/confounder/README.md

 **Summary:** Here is a bullet point summary of the purpose of this project (technical details are [discussed elsewhere](https://github.com/analyticascent/confounder/blob/master/confounder_pipeline.md)).

-* **What:** A program that can infer whether certain pieces of information are present in passages of text.
+* **What:** A program that detects whether certain pieces of information are present or not in passages of text.
-* **Why:** To infer the methodology that was used when claims about the relationship between two variables are made.
+* **Why:** To infer what methodology was used to reach a statistical conclusion (often involving regression analysis).
 * **How:** Using supervised machine learning in the form of binary text classification (somewhat similar to spam filtering).
 * **Who:** Anyone that wants to avoid checking for such information in news articles and studies *by hand* could make direct use of Confounder.
 It would be of special interest to journalists/editors, academic researchers (especially those performing [reviews of existing research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC539417/)), or public policy analysts.
 Confounder could also be used (or contributed to) by anyone in general that wants to sort documents by what information they contain.